 This cranberry buckle with crumb topping is a tender cake enriched with sour cream and punctuated with tart cranberries.
 It makes a lovely autumn dessert, breakfast, or teatime indulgence.
+If you’ve still got leftover cranberries, try this cranberry upside-down cake, as it is equally as lovely.

 We’ll take a slice of this sweetly tart mingling of muffin and coffee cake with jolts of burst cranberries in each bite pretty much any time or any way someone cares to place it in front of us.
 Early morning, late afternoon, early evening, or midnight.
 Breakfast, last course, or midnight nosh.
 Alongside coffee, tea, milk, or nothing.
 Pretty much whatever you fancy, this lovely little coffeecake delivers.–Cory Schreiber